 The Bund – Yangpu Bridge direction - World Financial Center – Jinmao Tower – Shangri-la Hotel – Shanghai International Convention Center – Nanpu Bridge – Oriental Pearl TV Tower – Shanghai Bay International Passenger Transport Center –Garden Bridge – Monument to People's Heroes – Peace Hotel – Customs House – Shanghai Pudong Development Bank (SPD Bank) – Bund Observatory - …… - the Bund

 How can I reach Pudong on the opposite side of the Huangpu River?
 How about directions to the Oriental Pearl TV Tower?

 Two ways are recommended:

 1. There are ferryboats in operation between East Jinling Road Ferry Dock along the Bund in Puxi and Dongchang Road Ferry Dock in Pudong, costing only CNY2/person.
 After getting to Dongchang Road, walk 10-15 minutes to the Oriental Pearl TV Tower.

-How to travel there from the airport or the railway station?
+How to get to the Bund from the airport or the railway station?

-You are advised to take local subway line 2 to travel from Pudong International Airport (PVG) to East Nanjing Road first.
-It takes around 80 minutes and costs CNY7/person.
-Upon arrival at East Nanjing Road Station, leave from exit 7 and you will easily walk to the Bund.
-If you have limited time, take maglev from the airport to Longyang Road Station in around 8 minutes (Maglev fare is CNY50/person for a single journey).
+From Pudong airport (PVG), you are advised to take local subway line 2 to East Nanjing Road first and leave from Exit 7.
+Then you can walk to the Bund easily.
+The subway takes around 80 minutes and costs CNY7/person.
+If you have limited time, take maglev to Longyang Road Station in around 8 minutes (Maglev fare is CNY50/person for a single journey).
 Afterwards transfer to subway line 2 to East Nanjing Road and walk to the Bund.

 From Hongqiao Airport and Hongqiao Railway Station, use subway line 2 to get there.